Intentional learning is the process by which we deliberately and consciously try to learn something of value that we intend to store for future use…

 An Example of Expert Learning

-Now let’s describe how to use your brain’s memory system to create a stable long-term memory…
+Let’s describe how to use your brain’s memory system to create a stable long-term memory.

 Suppose we want to learn how a major triad sounds and feels.
 This is “Something New”.

 Furthermore, suppose that you have already mastered how the music theory for forming a major triad by combining three notes.
 This is “Something you Already Know”.